ZhengdongWang/zhengdongwang.com/readme2.md

 The best philosopher is David Hume.
 I'm convinced by [this essay](https://aeon.co/essays/hume-is-the-amiable-modest-generous-philosopher-we-need-today) and [also this essay](https://www.theatlantic.com/magazine/archive/2015/10/how-david-hume-helped-me-solve-my-midlife-crisis/403195).
 Disclaimer: I haven't read any Hume.
 I will eventually read him and more from other philosophers to gain credibility, but I don't think doing so will change my mind.

-Fun fact: I have an [Erd&ouml;s number](https://en.wikipedia.org/wiki/Erd%C5%91s_number) of at most five, from Paul Erd&ouml;s to Ronald Graham to Hung Ngo to Ce Zhang to Kevin Schawinski to me.
-Crazy how that's only two more than the median Fields Medalist.
+Fun fact: I have an [Erd&ouml;s number](https://en.wikipedia.org/wiki/Erd%C5%91s_number) of at most four, from Paul Erd&ouml;s to Vasek Chv&aacute;tal to Yori Zwols to Thomas Keck to me.
+Crazy how that's only one more than the median Fields Medalist.
 Anyway, I consider this a very scientific measure of my progress as a researcher, can't wait for it to go down as I reach my final form.

 ## Cool people